List of Iron Chef episodes: 1993

 This is the first battle featuring a foreign challenger.

+The challenger was the top apprentice of future Iron Chef French Hiroyuki Sakai.

 This is the first battle in which a challenger won against the Iron Chef, as well as the first episode after the preliminary battles and Honorary Iron Chef titles were scrapped.

+The challenger was the older brother of Zhou Tomiteru from the November 14, 1994 episode.